-- To our employees who have responded to multiple evacuations throughout the bush fires; who have created meaningful opportunities for connection and engagement amid the hardest of circumstances; and who have adapted to a fundamental shift in the way we deliver services throughout the COVID-19 pandemic.
+- To our employees who have responded to multiple evacuations throughout the bush fires; who have created meaningful opportunities for connection and engagement amid the hardest of circumstances; and who have adapted to a fundamental shift in the way we delivered services during a COVID-19 pandemic.

 - To our clients who have had to adjust to service interruptions, separation from their families and changes to their established routines, sometimes in isolation in their own homes.